ruffjs/esp32-wifi/README.md

 - **`start(conf)`**

-Start to connect to WiFi AP with `conf`, which is an object with `ssid` and `password` properties.
+Start ESP32 WiFi station module to connect to WiFi AP with `conf`, which is an object with `ssid` and `password` properties.

 ### Event

+- **'start'**

+Emitted when the ESP32 WiFi station module has been started.
+The `callback` has no parameters.

+- **'disconnect'**

+Emitted when the ESP32 WiFi station module is disconnected from WiFi AP.
+The `callback` has no parameters.

 - **'connect'**

-Emitted when the connection is successfully established.
+Emitted when the ESP32 WiFi station module is connected to WiFi AP.
+The `callback` has no parameters.

+- **'ip'**

+Emitted when the ESP32 gets IP from connected WiFi AP.
 The `callback` has one parameter `ip`, which is an object with `ip`, `mask` and `gw` properties.
 They are ip address, net mask and gateway address respectively.

 ## Examples